 Thank you to everyone who took part and showed their support on #DayoftheSeafarer 2021.
 The campaign reached a staggering 51 million people on Twitter and thousands on other social media platforms.
 The polls have gathered key insights on important topics surrounding a fair future for seafarers which will be reported to our stakeholders.

 Seafarers, we are listening

-Leading up to the 25 June, seafarers are being invited to answer questions on what a fair future for seafarers looks like.
-The answers will be shared afterwards and will provide a soundboard to help guide our actions moving forward.
-Polls are available on all IMO social media platforms.
+Leading up to the 25 June, seafarers were invited to answer questions on what a fair future for seafarers looks like.
+The answers have been shared and will provide a soundboard to help guide our actions moving forward.

 2021 campaign - Fair Future for Seafarers